House of Mercy

 House of Mercy - Des Moines, IA

 House Of Mercy is an addiction treatment center located at 1409 Clark Street in the 50314 zip code in Des Moines, IA.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by House Of Mercy include rational emotive behavioral therapy, anger management and DBT.
-House Of Mercy provides residential long term heroin treatment, IOT and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides residential heroin abuse treatment, halfway and sober housing and inpatient dual diagnosis treatment.
-Other addiction treatment offered includes general addiction disorder treatment and treatment for gambling disorder.
+Some of the treatment approaches used by House Of Mercy include dialectical behavior therapy, rational emotive behavioral therapy and counseling for substance abuse.
+House Of Mercy provides 30 day inpatient heroin rehab, outpatient heroin rehab and 90 day and 1 year inpatient heroin rehab.
+It also provides residential heroin abuse treatment, halfway house and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for gambling disorder and treatment for non-substance use addiction disorder.

 Address: 1409 Clark Street, Des Moines, IA 50314